 The clues are all there to be found.
 Let’s start with the casting, Stephens, who was one of the most gifted and brilliant actors of his generation - who sadly only graced the screen in a handful of films: scene-stealing in A Taste of Honey, as the art teacher Teddy Lloyd in The Prime of Miss Jean Brodie, and as the BFI states, “sublime” in The Private Life of Sherlock Holmes.
 Stephens was a stage actor, the heir apparent to Laurence Olivier indeed, in some respects, a far better actor than Olivier, who depended for success by flirting with the audience - Olivier could never be bad as he needed, demanded, the love of his audience.

 When Wilder cast Stephens, the actor asked the great director:

 ‘“How do you want me to play it for the movie,” I asked Billy.
 “You must play it like Hamlet.
 And you must not put on one pound of weight.
 I want you to look like a pencil.”
 So, that’s the way we did The Private Life of Sherlock Holmes.’

 When I first saw The Private Life of Sherlock Holmes, I thought there was something missing, like a tale told through mime in a closed and darkened room.
-There was a story, but it seemed framed around a more interesting, and now absent, work.
-It puzzled me, and if there had been more substance, I might have pondered it further.
-Instead, I thought it less than the sum of its parts.
+There was a story, but it seemed framed around a more interesting yet absent work.
+It puzzled me.
+If there had been more substance, I might have pondered it further.
+Instead, I thought Wilder’s movie less than the sum of its parts.

 By cutting the movie in half, Wilder had taken out the story’s heart.
 His original intention to examine the private life of Sherlock Holmes no longer made any sense - what private life?
 We hardly see any instance of this at all, only subtle hints through Stephens’ fine performance, which suggests a man bruised and broken by failure in love.